Three citrus juices, a splash of tequila, and a screaming hot grill. That’s the whole secret to carne asada that actually tastes like the real thing.

 - Spices: Use a combination of smoked paprika, ground cumin, dried oregano and Kosher salt to season up the meat to perfection!
 Feel free to add a few grinds of black pepper if you prefer.

-- Fresh Cilantro: For a bright, traditional flavor.
+- Fresh Cilantro: For a bright, traditional flavor, use both the stems and the leaves!

 Get the full recipe in the recipe card below.